Blog Header Background

 4. What does Hyring's English Proficiency Test measure?

-Hyring evaluates workplace communication using AI aligned to CEFR standards.
-It focuses on fluency, vocabulary, mother tongue influence, grammar, and pronunciation, and delivers outputs like transcripts, summaries, and skill breakdowns.
+Hyring tests workplace communication using AI based on CEFR.
+It looks at fluency, vocabulary, mother tongue influence, grammar, and pronunciation.
+It gives results as transcripts, summaries, and skill analysis.

 5. If we pick one approach, what should we standardize on?